beaver700nh/eeprommer3/hardware/README.md

 # eeprommer3 | hardware

+## v2.y - August 2022

+This directory contains images and LibrePCB files for each revision of the eeprommer3 Arduino Mega shield.

+The PCB, which covers the whole Arduino as a pass-through shield, holds a socket for the AT28C256 EEPROM.
+It also contains the EEPROM driver circuitry and RAM expansion circuitry.

+Support for use as a breakout board as well as use with boards other than Arduino Megas has been dropped.
+It would probably also be very difficult to modify the PCB for use with other EEPROMs.

+Support for the character LCD has also been dropped in favor of a TFT LCD touchscreen, which is now 3.5" instead of 2.8".
+The screen plugs in on top of the shield instead of next to it.

+## v1.y - July 2021

 This directory contains images of the PCB and schematic files, as well as the EasyEDA files of the Arduino Mega shield for the EEPROM programmer, for each revision.